UX Wireframing: Foundation of Usability

 Write annotation.
 If the designer plans to present a wireframe to the team, it would be good to include annotations.
 They help to catch and understand the ideas quicker and deeper.

 Gather feedback.
-Try to ask the opinions of your team members and perhaps even potential users, if possible, at this stage.
+Try to solicit the opinions of your team members and, if possible, potential users at this stage.
 It is an effective way to improve your work and save your time for later stages needing a more sophisticated design.

 Use a grid.
 It helps to place all the components in an efficient way for users’ perception.